GameCube: Market share

-Throughout the mid-2000s, GameCube hardware sales remained far behind its direct competitor, the PlayStation 2, and slightly behind the Xbox, though there were brief periods when the console would outsell both.
-The console's family-friendly appeal and lack of support from certain third-party developers skewed the GameCube toward a younger market, which was a minority of the gaming population during the sixth-generation.
-Many third-party games popular with teenagers or adults, such as the blockbuster Grand Theft Auto series and several key first-person shooters, skipped the GameCube entirely in favor of the PlayStation 2 and Xbox.
-However, many gaming journalists and analysts noted that Nintendo's primary focus on younger audiences, and its family-friendly image, was the biggest advantage and disadvantage at a time when video games were aimed at more mature audiences.
+Throughout the mid-2000s, GameCube hardware sales remained far behind the PlayStation 2 and slightly behind the Xbox, though there were brief periods when it would outsell both.
+The family-friendly appeal and lack of support from certain third-party developers skewed toward a younger market, a minority of the gaming population at the time.
+Many third-party games popular with teenagers or adults, such as the blockbuster Grand Theft Auto series and several key first-person shooters, did not release on the GameCube, instead releasing on the PlayStation 2 and Xbox.
+However, many journalists and analysts noted that Nintendo's focus on younger audiences and its family-friendly image were both an advantage and a disadvantage at a time when video games were often aimed at more mature audiences.
 (Note: Attributed to multiple references:) Nintendo was successful with games aimed at a more mature audience.

-As of June 2003, the GameCube had a 13% market share, tying with the Xbox in sales but far below the 60% of the PlayStation 2.
-However, despite slow sales and tough competition, Nintendo's position improved by 2003 and 2004.
-The American market share for the GameCube had gone up from 19% to 37% in one year alone due to price cuts and high-quality games.
-(Note: Attributed to multiple references:) One article stated that by early 2004, the GameCube had 39% market share in America.
-By Christmas of 2003, Nintendo of America's president, George Harrison, reported that the company's price cuts down to just under $100 quadrupled sales in the American market.
-GameCube's profitability never reached that of the PlayStation 2 or Game Boy Advance.
-However, it was more profitable than the Xbox.
+In June 2003, the GameCube had a 13% market share, tying with the Xbox in sales, but still far below the 60% of the PlayStation 2.
+However, despite slow sales and tough competition, Nintendo's position had improved in 2004.
+The American market share for the GameCube had increased from 19% to 37% in one year due to price cuts and high-quality games.
+(Note: Attributed to multiple references:) One article stated that by early 2004, the GameCube had a 39% market share in America.
+By Christmas of 2003, Nintendo of America's president, George Harrison, reported that price cuts down to just under $100 had quadrupled sales in the American market.
+The GameCube's profitability never reached that of the PlayStation 2 or GBA.
+However, it was eventually more profitable than the Xbox.

-GameCube's first two years had slow sales and struggles, and by 2004 and 2005 vastly improved to a 32% share of the hardware market in Europe.
-Due to price drops, which saved it in the American markets, and high-quality games from various developers, such as Pokémon Colosseum and Resident Evil 4, the GameCube improved to put Xbox down to third place.
-The top three European countries for GameCube success included the United Kingdom, France, and Germany, and modestly in Spain and Italy.
-(Note: Attributed to multiple references:) Though falling behind the PlayStation 2 in Europe, the GameCube was successful and profitable there.
+In Europe, the GameCube's first two years had similarly slow sales, but by 2004, it had a hardware market share of 32%.
+Due to price drops, which helped sales in the American market, and well reviewed games such as Pokémon Colosseum and Resident Evil 4, the GameCube improved to outsell the Xbox in Europe.
+The top three European countries that contributed to the success of the GameCube were the UK, France, and Germany.
+The GameCube also sold well in Spain and Italy.
+(Note: Attributed to multiple references:) Though falling behind the PlayStation 2, the GameCube was overall successful and profitable in Europe.